MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-tracking.md

 PSA uses the following formulas to calculate the tracking metrics:

+Initially on the task: Planned cost will be set to the Estimated cost at complete.
+Once Actuals are recorded on the task, the following will be calculation on the Tracking view for Cost
-- Percentage of cost consumed = Actual cost spent to date ÷ Estimated cost at completion
-- Cost to complete (CTC) = Planned cost – Actual cost spent to date
-- EAC = Remaining cost + Actual cost spent to date
-- Projected cost variance = Planned cost – EAC
+Percentage of cost consumed = Actual cost spent to date ÷ Estimated cost at complete for the task Cost to complete (CTC) = Estimated cost at complete – Actual cost spent to date Estimated cost at complete = CTC + Actual cost spent to date Projected cost variance = Planned cost – Estimated cost at complete

 A projection of the cost variance is shown on the task.
-If the EAC is more than the planned cost, the task is projected to cost more than was originally planned.
+If the Estimated cost at complete is more than the planned cost, the task is projected to cost more than was originally planned.
 Therefore, it's trending over budget.
-If the EAC is less than the planned cost, the task is projected to cost less than was originally planned.
+If the Estimated cost at complete is less than the planned cost, the task is projected to cost less than was originally planned.
 Therefore, it's trending under budget.

 ## Project manager’s reprojection of cost

-When effort is reprojected, the CTC, EAC, percentage of cost consumed, and projected cost variance are all recalculated in the **Cost tracking** view.
+When effort is reprojected, the CTC, Estimated cost at complete, percentage of cost consumed, and projected cost variance are all recalculated in the **Cost tracking** view.

 ## Project status summary